asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/Asterisk-12-Bridging-Use-Cases.md

 DTMF Features
 =============

-!!! note Note
+/// note
 1. For each DTMF initiated feature, it should be assumed that unless otherwise specified, the option only has an effect on the specified party.
 Thus, if a feature applies to the caller, the callee should **not** be able to use the feature.
 2. If the feature can be initiated by one party, then a configuration item exists to have it initiated by the other party as well.
 For example, if a caller can initiate a feature because of a configuration parameter, then another configuration parameter exists that lets the callee initiate the same feature.
 3. DTMF features are not specific to two-party calls, unless otherwise noted.

-[//]: # (end-note)
+///

 DTMF Disconnect
 ---------------